brunocfalcao/larapush/README.md

 [...]
 ```

 That code between parenthesis is the transaction code.

-You can later revisit the folder and inspect what codebase was uploaded.
+In your web server, it also keeps the transaction code folders in your storage (storage/app/larapush by default), but it also adds 2 new files: